 The Community Vision is the overarching strategic 'Visioning' Plan for the Shire.
-Council has committed resources to develop this Plan in 2013.
+Council has committed resources to commence development of a new evolving Vision.
 It will be used to inform the future direction of the Shire and as a reference point for future strategies and plans developed by Council.